flecsi/flecsi/doc/sphinx/src/user-guide/programming.rst

 ++++
 Between any two tasks, field data may be relocated to another memory space.
 Any pointer (or reference) that is or points to (any subobject of) a field element is thereby invalidated.

-A task need not execute in the same memory space as its caller, so task arguments must be serialized and cannot contain external pointers or references.

-Data that is neither stored a field nor suitable for serialization (perhaps because it is large) must therefore typically be stored in global variables.
-A field might contain an index to select a value from such a data structure instead of a pointer.
+A field might instead contain an index to select a value from a data structure pointed to by a task parameter.

 Even a ``toc`` task executes on the host, but its accessors are references to field data stored on the device.
 Those accessors are copied into the kernels launched by the task (with ``forall`` or similar), which run on the device and can thus use them.